 For example, if you’re looking at building a website with large amounts of articles, or integrated ecommerce extensions, then Joomla should be more appropriate to your needs.

-2. Ease of installation
+2. Ease of implementation

 The first few steps in building any website are installing the CMS on the server space.
 As such, both WordPress are Joomla are quite easy to install, and you can get done with the task in a matter of minutes, with just a single click.